|Annex 24 Gallery|

 24 E. King St, 717-393-1660

-Gallery360 will host a juried group exhibit of collage art.
+"Ripping and Sticking: The Art of Collage" is a group exhibit of collage art.
 Some artists make collages as a first step in their process of making a larger work; for others, the collage is the final piece.
 Guest juror Carl Vestweber (Boston, MA) will choose work for the exhibit.

 |Guild Store at Center of American Craft|